ElvenNurse/InternetShop/README.md

 <hr>

-Add this project to your IDE as maven project.
+Add this project to your IDE as Maven project.

-Add SDK 11 in project structure.
+Add Java SDK 11 in project structure.

 Configure Tomcat:
 - Add artifact
-- Add SDK 11
+- Add Java SDK 11

 Change a path to your Log file in **src/main/resources/log4j2.xml** on line 4.